 3. Where Do Lobsters Live?

-- Lobster lives in fresh and brackish water.
-So you can find them any waterbody.
+- Lobster lives in fresh and brackish wateriXWater that is not as salty as salt water but saltier than fresh water .
+So you can find them in any waterbody.

 - These crustaceans like to live in the mud and murk at the bottom of the sea.

-- Lobsters live singly making their homes in the crevices and the burrows present on the sea floor and under the rocks where they can hide from predators.
+- Lobsters live singly making their homes in the crevicesiXA small crack or aperture, particularly one in a rock or wall and the burrows present on the seafloor and under the rocks where they can hide from predators.

 - You can also find them beyond the edge of the continental shelf (2).